rise8-us/delivery-playbooks/docs/content/plays/product/value-stream-mapping.md

 2. **Grasp the current condition**
    _Use VSM to visualize the actual flow of value._
 3. **Establish the next target condition**
-   _Set SMART goals based on constraints or opportunities identified._
+   _Set goals based on constraints or opportunities identified._
 4. **Experiment your way forward**
-   _Use this insight to conduct safe-to-fail experiments._
+   _Use this insight to conduct experiments, reflect on the results and make new decisions._

 > *If you don’t know what value you're trying to achieve, how value is flowing, or what’s constraining it—start with a VSM.*